 If you run into problems when setting up or running your 8x8 X Series system, there are various support options available.
 You’re first sent to an AI assistant, which will direct you to articles on the knowledge base relevant to your question.

 If these don’t help, you can contact technical support via text chat, ticket, or phone.
 However, the live assisted support is only available to those on the X2 plan or above, not 8x8 Express.
-The quality of tech support does seem to be variable—many customers have complained that communication has been poor, or that problems have been passed on from phone call to email.
+The quality of tech support does seem to be variable - many customers have complained that communication has been poor, or that problems have been passed on from phone call to email.
 There are plenty of positive reviews to counter this, though, so it’s likely that 8x8 is no different to other companies.

 When you’re running a business that handles financial information or other confidential customer data, it’s crucial to know that your systems are secure.
 8x8 excels in this respect, as it has multiple security measures in place, and it’s open and transparent regarding them.